POLI-111 American Government & Politics

 POLI-317 The U. S. Congress

 Examines the U.S. Congress as an institution, its relation to the public and to other branches of government, and its impact on public policy.
 Topics include congressional elections, internal workings of the House and Senate, and comparison of Congress with other national legislatures.
+There are no prerequisites for this course, but POLI-111 is recommended.

 POLI-321 European Union